-He currently is a staff writer on NBC TV’s hit show Blindspot.
+He has been a staff writer on NBC TV’s hit show Blindspot, and now joins the staff of TERESA on Starz.
 Before that, Perri was a staff writer on NBC TV’s CIA Conspiracy Series State of Affairs starring Katherine Heigl and Alfre Woodard.
 He is repped by Kaplan Stahler and Echo Lake Management.

 “Writing a spec can be a daunting process, especially if you’re planning to submit to the network writing programs.
 Mike Perri makes it all go away.
 He has gone through the process himself and he’s been a reader for these very same programs.
 His knowledge is invaluable and his attitude is always positive—it was a pleasure to be part of his class and learn what it takes to write that awesome spec.”

 “It was not my first spec script and yet I learnt so much more than I thought possible, in this class.
 The tools offered were very specific to TV writing and hence helped me focus my efforts.
 The teacher, Michael Perri was insightful, energetic and generous in his feedback and assistance and I would highly recommend any course he leads.
 I was also appreciative of the general quality of the students as people and as writers.
 I would strongly recommend this course to any TV spec writers.”